A work dispute with your employer can be stressful, and the last thing you want to be worried about is how to pay for the legal support you require.

 Other DBA fees

-Other fees, which are referred to as ‘disbursements’ and include things like court fees, expert fees and barristers fees would still need to be paid as normal.
+Other fees can be referred to as ‘disbursements’.
+Disbursements are costs related to your matter that are payable to third parties, such as court fees.
 This is something you can discuss with one of our employment solicitors, as they’ll be able to explain more about how the agreement works.

 Before commencing any claim, it is vital that you check whether you have any existing legal expenses insurance that could help cover the costs of your employment claim.
 Some insurance, such as home insurance, may have built in legal expenses cover, which could cover some if not all of the cost of the case as if it were proceeding on hourly rates (but with the insurer paying as opposed to you directly).

-You should check to see whether you have Before the Event insurance, and find out the exact terms to see how much of the case, if not all, it will cover.
+You should check to see whether you have Legal Expenses Insurance, and find out the exact terms to see how much of the case, if not all, it will cover.
 You should also enquire whether it will cover adverse costs too, which refer to the costs of the other side, if the case is lost.

 If cover is available, you may find the insurer wants to appoint their own “panel” solicitor.
 This is where a firm already has an agreement with the insurer to pick up cases for them.
-A client has the freedom to instruct legal experts of their choice, meaning it’s possible for us to act under legal expenses insurance policies should you have this funding line available to you.
+A client has the freedom to instruct legal experts of their own choice, meaning it’s possible for us to act under the LEI policy should you have this funding available to you.

 Our solicitors’ hourly rates